hubiquitus-old/hubiquitus/README.md

 ## Code

-The source code of the Hubiquitus NodeJS engine itself is in the `src`subdirectory of this repo.
+The source code of the Hubiquitus NodeJS engine itself is in the `lib` subdirectory of this repo.

 The source code of each Hubiquitus client is made available in a separate repo: